Big Brother 2023-2024, eliminated: who was eliminated today

-BIG BROTHER 2023-2024 ELIMINATED – Who was eliminated at the end of the episode of Big Brother 2023-2024 broadcast today, Monday 18 September 2023, on Canale 5?
-In the nominations, and therefore at risk of elimination, were: Vittorio, Grecia, Giselda and Rosy.
+BIG BROTHER 2023-2024 ELIMINATED – Who was eliminated at the end of the episode of Big Brother 2023-2024 broadcast today, Thursday 21 September 2023, on Canale 5?
+In nominations were Beatrice Luzzi, Lorenzo Remotti, Vittorio Menozzi and Arnold.
 The one who had to leave the house was… UPDATING NEWS…

 How to vote